Dedicated Washington Slip-and Fall-Accident Lawyers

 - A poor transition between flooring types.

 Rules differ from city to city, but property owners could be responsible for maintaining the sidewalk in front of their property.
 That means clearing snow and ice too.
 For example, Seattle requires property owners to ensure snow and ice don’t pose a hazard to pedestrians.
 Tacoma requires owners to clear sidewalks within 24 hours of snowfall.
-Speak with a Washington slip-and-fall accident attorney to verify the rules that apply in the city where your accident occurred.
+Speak with Slip, Trip, and Fall Legal Experts in WA to verify the rules that apply in the city where your accident occurred.

 Common Places Where Slip-and-Fall Accidents Occur in Washington